Valhalla Shootout Regatta

 The VSK server password for the race is shootout

 If you are invited to this regatta by the RC, it's because you are among the most fair sailors of Virtual Skipper.
 You have good knowledge of the racing rules of sailing and you value fair sailing very high.
 Skippers are in general welcome to join even if not invited, but it is expected that they follow these principles.
 Skippers that contribute to negative activities on VSK are not welcome.
 Typical examples are hostile server names and automatic point harvesting.

 If there has been contact between boats, then at least one boat has broken the rules and shall take a penalty.
 If you cancel a penalty which requires contact (usually 11, 12, 15, 16 and 18) and no boats take a penalty turn, then it is expected that a protest is filed after the race, or a boat is voluntarily retiring.
 Submitting a protest takes only 2 minutes.

 Cancellation of a clear and obvious penalty is a violation of rule 2, fair sailing.
 Violations of rule 2 may result in rejection from future regattas.

-NEWS: The name of the regatta is changed to Valhalla Shootout.
 NOR Team is using elements from the Viking age on skin design etc, and that's where the name comes from.
-It's the place where Vikings who died in battle were sent, a big hall with unlimited amounts of food and drinks.
+Valhalla is the place where Vikings who died in battle were sent, a big hall with unlimited amounts of food and drinks.
 And that's where we are sending the 5 skippers who are shot out from each race of this regatta...